roy-subhojeet/POC-Chatbot-ElasticSearch-CosineSimilarity-SBERT/README.md

 ### Description

-The YottaByte chatbot uses Sentence Transformers to create embeddings for questions and answers.
+This uses Sentence Transformers to create embeddings for questions and answers.
 The script reads data from a JSON file, pre-computes the embeddings for all the passages, and then interactively responds to user queries by finding the most similar passage in memory.

 ### Usage